Ruud van Nistelrooy: Early international career

-Van Nistelrooy earned 70 caps and scored 35 goals for the Netherlands.
-He made his debut for the national team in a friendly match against Germany on 18 November 1998.
-However, the cruciate ligament injury which postponed his transfer to Manchester United also ruled Van Nistelrooy out of Euro 2000.
+Van Nistelrooy, who earned 70 appearances and scored 35 goals for the Netherlands, made his international debut in a friendly match against Germany on 18 November 1998.
+However, a cruciate ligament injury – which postponed his transfer to Manchester United – also ruled Van Nistelrooy out of Euro 2000.

-The Dutch failed to qualify for the 2002 World Cup, being beaten to a playoff place by the Republic of Ireland.
-On 19 November 2003, Van Nistelrooy scored a hat-trick in a 6–0 win over Scotland in the UEFA Euro 2004 qualification playoffs, ensuring a place in the finals with a 6–1 aggregate win.
+The Netherlands failed to qualify for the 2002 World Cup, being beaten to a playoff place by the Republic of Ireland.
+On 19 November 2003, Van Nistelrooy scored a hat-trick in a 6–0 win over Scotland in the UEFA Euro 2004 qualification playoffs, ensuring a place in the finals with a 6–1 aggregate victory.
 At the finals in Portugal, he scored in a draw with Germany, a loss to the Czech Republic and twice in a 3–0 win over Latvia, to become the only player other than Czech Milan Baroš to net in all three group games at the tournament.